-The merchant should have a user-friendly way to manage the merchant backend, which can currently only be done via a HTTP+JSON RESTful API (Merchant Backend API).
+The merchant should have a user-friendly way to manage the merchant backend, which can currently only be done via a HTTP+JSON RESTful API (Merchant Backend RESTful API).

 Either (simple deployment):